The Crystal Reference System edit page

 annotate(-vector3d.X,'MarkerFaceColor','green','label','-x','backgroundColor','w')

 The only difference between the above two plots is the position of the \(\vec x\) and \(\vec y\) axes.
-The reason is that visualizations relative to the crystal reference system, e.g., inverse pole figures, are in MTEX aligned on the screen according to the b-axis.
+The reason is that visualizations relative to the crystal reference system, e.g., inverse pole figures, are in MTEX aligned on the screen according to the a- or b-axis.

 % change on screen alignment